Growing Together Internship 2026

 Program Description

 The 2026 Growing Together Internship will occur between June 1st and July 31st and will meet three days per week.
-Interns will work in the gardens at Taos Land Trust one day per week and spend the other two days working on diverse farms and ranches around Taos County.
+Interns will work in the Rio Fernando Community Farm at Taos Land Trust one day per week and spend the other two days working on diverse farms and ranches around Taos County.
 These experiences will provide interns with a wide range of agricultural knowledge and skills.
 Interns will complete around 160 hours of work-based learning over the 9-week program (about 6 hours per workday) and earn a competitive internship wage.
 In addition to learning career-oriented skills, interns will connect with mentors and other nonprofits throughout the community, growing their network of potential employers.

 Who can apply?